WiIIiam278/ClopLib/README.md

 </details>

 Using Maven/something else?
 There's instructions on how to include ClopLib on [the repo browser](https://repo.william278.net/#/releases/net/william278/cloplib).

+## Using
+* ✅ This library IS intended for people developing land protection or plugins & mods that want an easy way of contextually handling when the world or players do stuff.
+* ❌ This library IS NOT intended for people wanting to develop hooks for HuskClaims or HuskTowns.
+Please see the API reference for [HuskClaims](https://william278.net/docs/huskclaims/api) and [HuskTowns](https://william278.net/docs/husktowns/api) respectively.
+You do not need to include this library or add it to your `/plugins` folder; ClopLib is shaded & relocated in the final jar for each plugin.

+Documentation on using ClopLib in your projects is a WIP!
+At it's core, though, HuskClaims exposes a:
+* The `Handler` interface, which you should implement in your plugin
+* The `OperationUser` interface, which you should implement via your object representing online players
+* The `OperationPosition/World/Chunk` interfaces, which you should implement via your object(s) representing game world positions
+* The `OperationListener` interface, and platform-specific interfaces such as `BukkitOperationListener`, the latter of which you should extend to register ClopLib's handlers and supply your implementing `OperationUser/Position/World/Chunk` objects.

+A good place to start would be looking at how HuskClaims' code implements ClopLib in its [common module](https://github.com/WiIIiam278/HuskClaims/blob/master/common/src/main/java/net/william278/huskclaims/claim/ClaimHandler.java), and then implements the [platform operation handler on bukkit](https://github.com/WiIIiam278/HuskClaims/blob/master/bukkit/src/main/java/net/william278/huskclaims/listener/BukkitListener.java).

 ## Building
 To build ClopLib, run `clean build` in the root directory.
 The output JARs will be in `target/`.